WCCW- June 18, 1983

 Match 2: Mike Reed vs. Kimala (w/Skandor Akbar and Friday)

+Another Kimala squash, complete with belly slapping, chopping and a tree choke.
 Reed tries a few forearm shots, but Kimala no-sells and hits two consecutive flying splashes to score the easy pin.
 Throughout the match, Mercer pumped up Kimala, wondering WHO could beat him.